Can I Legally Claim a Month's Salary if Asked to Leave Without Notice? HR Advice Needed

 Mekala S

-Yes as mentioned above, it is purely based on the clauses given in the appointment order.
+Yes, as mentioned above, it is purely based on the clauses given in the appointment order.

 Madhu.T.K

 There is no deemed confirmation under normal circumstances.
 Therefore, unless specifically written, confirmation will happen only when communicated in writing.
 An employee under probation may be terminated without notice and without assigning any reason.
-Moreover, the matter pertains to a Manager who will not get any protection from law.
-But before sending an employee out, the employer should have followed at least the basics of principles of natural justice.
-In this case, you should have been given a notice before asking you to leave in a fine morning.
+Moreover, the matter pertains to a Manager who will not get any protection from the law.
+But before sending an employee out, the employer should have followed at least the basics of the principles of natural justice.
+In this case, you should have been given a notice before asking you to leave on a fine morning.

 Madhu.T.K